-CYPs respect the backgrounds of all families.
-Please share your family's traditions or observances with a CYP Professional, who will work with you to share celebrations with other children and families.
+CYPs respect the cultural backgrounds of all families and strive to include expressions of diversity in programming.
+Please share your cultural traditions or observances with a CYP Professional, who will work with you to share family celebrations with other children and families.

-Birthdays are opportunities to celebrate each child.
+Birthdays are opportunities to acknowledge and reinforce each child's personal identity.
 If you wish to celebrate your child's birthday at the CYP, please talk with a CYP Professional in advance.